royasutton/openscad-amu/README.md

 The `setup-amu.bash` script is the easiest way to build and install the source.
 However, here are the steps to build it manually.
-Once all of the prerequisite packages exists (see: `setup-amu.bash --list` and `setup-amu.bash --required`), the development source can be compiled
+Once all of the prerequisite packages exists (see: `setup-amu.bash --list` and `setup-amu.bash --required`), the development source can be compiled:
-by:

     $ git clone https://github.com/royasutton/openscad-amu
     $ cd openscad-amu